 Use a font that is similar to the original lettering.

-Send your model in a KMZ file containing KML files with georeferences and the item model in COLLADA format.
+Your model must be saved as a KMZ archive, containing a KML geolocation file and the item model in the COLLADA format.

 The level of detail you include in the model should be adequate, but not excessive.

-The model should not contain more than 5,000 faces for rectangular buildings with roofs, and not more than 25,000 faces for complex churches and historical buildings.
+Your model shouldn't generally contain more than 5000 faces for rectangular buildings with roofs, and more than 25,000 faces for complex structures (e.g. churches).

 When using converters to transform your model to KMZ format, the model should maintain an acceptable level of technical quality.
-Your model should not contain any unplanned elements introduced by the converter.
+The model shouldn't contain any accidental changes brought on by the conversion process.